Johnlim72/tempoolproject/README.md

 not be able to connect to the database, and the tables would need to be made in another database on another service that is identical to the tables in Stanley Wong's AWS Database.

+### Python Backend

+The application uses a Python script on the backend which matches drivers and riders overnight, at 3AM, every night.
+This is done by setting a crontab task.
+The Python script has three main parts:
+* The first part consists of generating a matrix.
+Each row is a driver and each column is a rider.
+The values in each cell of the matrix are either True or False.
+The value is set as True if the rider is scheduled to ride within 2 hours prior to the driver's leaving time.
+If this condition is not satisfied, the value of the cell is set to False.
+* The second part is of replacing each True value in the matrix with the distance between the driver and the rider.
+This distance is calculated by using the Haversine Forumula using the latitude and longitude of the driver and the rider.
+Then, after each True value is replaced with a distance, the shortest distance for each driver is selected, and the rest are replaced with a -1 to signify that it is not a perfect match.
+All previous False values are also converted to -1.
+* The third part is the actual addition of the matched pairs into the database so each rider and driver can see their matches when they open the app.

+In order to test this part of the project, you need to have the MySQLdb and geopy Python modules on your device.
+First, run the _get\_addresses.py_ file using the command _python get\_addresses.py_ in order to generate 50 random Drivers.
+Then, modify the _get\_addresses.py_ file to change the status to "Rider".
+Run it again using the same command.
+This will generate 50 random Riders.
+Next, run the _main.py_ file to match the riders and drivers.
+This will automatically updated the database table called MatchedRides.

+NB.
+Make sure you have the _drivers\_addresses.txt_ and _riders\_addresses.txt_ files in the same directory when you run it because these files contain randomly generated latitudes and longitudes withing a 10 mile radius of Temple University.

 ### Bugs

 * Multiple Android Back Button presses causes Application to crash, press the home button within the application instead.